 Many organisations think of compliance as a purely legal practice.
 While compliance management is the process of making sure your business and employees follow necessary laws, regulations and standards, so there is a strong legal component, it is also very much a behavioural practice.
 This is because ensuring compliance is often reliant on the cooperation of management and staff.
+Especially as where, and for some of us how, we work has changed this past year, it's crucial for your staff to understand the key role it plays in your organisation staying compliant and safe.

 Did you know?
 According to The Criminal Code Act 1995 (Cth) a company can be liable if an individual is non-compliant within the scope of their employment, even if he or she acted alone.